CyberPhonk54/Team-2-Great-Outdoors/color-scheme-guidelines.md

 ##  Recommended Number of Colors

-To keep the design clean, professional, and accessible, we suggest the following:
+To keep the design clean, professional, and accessible, I suggest the following:

 - **1 Primary Color**: Main brand color for buttons, links, headers.
 - **1–2 Secondary Colors**: Supporting shades for sections or icons.